blackbird71SR/Hello-World/README.md

 PHP: Hypertext Preprocessor is a server-side scripting language designed for Web development, but also used as a general-purpose programming language.
 It was originally created by Rasmus Lerdorf in 1994, the PHP reference implementation is now produced by The PHP Group.

+- [x] **Pikachu**

+Pikachu is an esoteric programming language developed by Nilabhro Datta, whose programs look like the dialect of Pikachus from pokemon

 - [x] **PostScript**

 - [x] **PowerShell**